UIC-LIT/PATHWiSE/README.md

 ```

 ## **Part 8: Things to improve**
-- Listening state eyes of the robot
+- (Done) Listening state eyes of the robot
-- Update the audio files according to the new promopts based on chnaged eye color logic
+- (Done) Update the audio files according to the new promopts based on chnaged eye color logic
-- Send the robot back to normal state after each comment
+- (done) Send the robot back to normal state after each comment